CLINTON, N.Y. – Hamilton College's

 How It Happened

-- Zoe Myslewicz '28 drained a jumper from the right side of the floor with 1:38 remaining in the fourth quarter to give the Continentals a 69-67 advantage.
+- Zoe Myslewicz '28 drained a jumper from the right side of the floor for a 69-67 advantage for the Continentals with 1:38 remaining in the fourth quarter.

-- Union went 1-of-2 from the line with 39 seconds remaining to make it a one-point game.
+- Union went 1-of-2 from the line with 39 seconds remaining and made it a one-point game.

-- With 9 seconds left, Hannah Bernstein '28 inbounded the ball from the baseline to a cutting a Myslewicz who converted a contested layup from the left block and gave Hamilton a 71-68 lead.
+- With nine seconds left, Hannah Bernstein '28 inbounded the ball from the baseline to a cutting Myslewicz who converted a contested layup from the left block and gave Hamilton a 71-68 lead.

 - Union missed its final two 3-point attempts and Hamilton hung on for the win.

 - Both teams had their best shooting quarter in the opening frame.
-Hamilton shot 9-of-12 from the field in the first 10 minutes, while Union went 10-of-18.
+Hamilton shot 9-of-12 from the field in the first 10 minutes, while Union was 10-of-18.

-- Union's Grace Ceseretti scored nine of her 14 points in the first quarter.
-She drained a 3-pointer with 3:31 left, then Grace Ardito converted a jumper to give the Garnet Chargers a 19-14 lead.
+- Union's Grace Ceseretti scored nine points in the first quarter.
+Ceseretti drained a 3-pointer with 3:31 left and Grace Ardito converted a jumper that gave the Garnet Chargers a 19-14 lead.

-- Lambo, who scored seven points in the opening stanza, drove to the basket and scored in the paint with 2:45 left in the first, then Annabelle Semeter '28 drilled a pullup jumper with 1:51 remaining to cut Hamilton's deficit to 19-18.
+- Lambo, who scored seven points in the opening stanza, drove to the basket and scored in the paint with 2:45 left.
+Annabelle Semeter '28 drilled a pull-up jumper with 1:51 remaining and cut Hamilton's deficit to 19-18.

-- Following a 3-pointer from Ardito with just over one minute left in the first, Myslewicz scored on Hamilton's final possession of the frame to make it 20-22 after 10 minutes of action.
+- Following a 3-pointer by Ardito with just over one minute left, Myslewicz scored on Hamilton's final possession and made it 22-20.

-- Ardito made a 3-pointer from the left corner with 9:37 left in the second quarter to give the Garnet Chargers a five-point advantage.
-The Continentals responded with a 6-0 burst to take the lead.
+- Ardito made a 3-pointer from the left corner with 9:37 left in the second quarter that gave the Garnet Chargers a five-point advantage.
+The Continentals responded with a 6-0 burst and took the lead.

-- Ceseretti and Ardito combined for seven straight points between the 4:12 and 2:19 marks in the second quarter to give Union its largest lead of six points at 34-28.
+- Ceseretti and Ardito combined for seven straight points between the 4:12 and 2:19 marks in the second for Union's largest lead of six points at 34-28.

-- Hamilton scored the final seven points of the first half, with layups from Erica Hills '28 and Lambo sandwiching the first career made 3-pointer by Jaylen Manning '29, and took a 37-36 lead at the intermission.
+- Hamilton scored the final seven points of the first half with layups by Erica Hills '28 and Lambo sandwiching the first career made 3-pointer by Jaylen Manning '29 for a 37-36 lead.

-- The Continentals took their largest lead of four at 46-42 with 5:25 remaining in the third quarter following a 3-pointer from Bernstein.
+- The Continentals took their largest lead of four points at 46-42 with 5:25 remaining in the third quarter following a 3-pointer by Bernstein.

-- Union tied the score at 46-46 one minute later, but Hamilton went back in front with an old-fashioned 3-point play from Myslewicz with 3:27 left in the quarter.
+- Union tied the score at 46-46 one minute later, but Hamilton went back in front with an old-fashioned 3-point play by Myslewicz with 3:27 left in the quarter.

-- Union took its first lead of the second half at 50-49 following a jumper from Jelena Perovic with 2:19 left in the third.
+- Union took its first lead of the second half at 50-49 following a jumper by Jelena Perovic with 2:19 left in the third.

-- A jumper from Olivia Cunningham with 34 seconds left in the third gave Union a 54-51 lead, but Myslewicz scored in the paint on Hamilton's final possession of the period to make it a one-point game heading into the fourth.
+- A jumper by Olivia Cunningham with 34 seconds left gave Union a 54-51 lead, but Myslewicz scored in the paint on Hamilton's final possession and made it a one-point game heading into the fourth.

 - The final quarter featured five ties and three lead changes.
-Hills scored eight of her 15 points in the fourth quarter for Hamilton.
+Hills scored eight points in the fourth for Hamilton.

-- Union took the largest lead of the frame at 63-59 with 5:29 remaining, but Hamilton scored the next four points to tie the game.
+- Union took the largest lead of the frame at 63-59 with 5:29 remaining, but Hamilton scored the next four points and tied the score.

-- Lambo scored the in the paint with 2:41 remaining to tie the game at 65-65.
-Althea Hill '26 came up with a steal at the other end, then Hills drove to the left block and scored during the ensuing possession to put the Continentals in front.
-Perovic tied the game with a jumper at the 1:59 mark.
+- Lambo scored in the paint with 2:41 to go and tied the score again at 65-65.
+Althea Hill '26 came up with a steal at the other end, and Hills drove to the left block and put the Continentals in front with a layup.
+Perovic tied the score with a jumper at the 1:59 mark.

 Notes

-- Hills tallied 15 points, seven rebounds, two assists and two steals.
+- Hills tallied 15 points, seven rebounds and two steals.

-- Perovic scored a team-high 19 points for Union, while Ceseretti and Ardito both registered 14 points.
+- Perovic scored a team-high 19 points for Union, while Ceseretti and Ardito registered 14 points apiece.

-- Cunningham pulled down a team-high 11 rebounds to go along with eight points, three assists and three steals.
+- Cunningham pulled down a team-high 11 rebounds to go along with eight points and three steals.

-- Hamilton shot 10-of-16 from the free throw line, compared to 2-of-9 for the Garnet Chargers.
+- Hamilton shot 10-for-16 at the free-throw line, compared to 2-for-9 for the Garnet Chargers.

-- Hamilton pulled down 13 offensive rebounds, two shy of their season high.
+- The Continentals pulled down 13 offensive rebounds, two shy of their season high.

 Next Game

-Hamilton will return to action when they take on No. 1 New York University (8-0) in their first of two games at the Montreal Shootout in Saint-Lambert, Quebec on Monday, Dec.
+Hamilton returns to action against No. 1 New York University (8-0) in the first of two games at the Montreal Shootout in Saint-Lambert, Quebec on Monday, Dec.
 29.